meteor/meteor/guide/source/writing-atmosphere-packages.md

 <h2 id="testing">Testing packages</h2>

-Meteor has a test mode for packages called `meteor test-packages`.
-If you are in a package's directory and using [Tinytest](https://github.com/meteor/meteor/tree/devel/packages/tinytest), you can run
+Meteor has a test mode for packages invoked with `meteor test-packages` command.
+Navigate to your package's directory and then use the command to run a special app containing only a "test" version of your package.

+If you are using [Tinytest](https://github.com/meteor/meteor/tree/devel/packages/tinytest) for your package's tests, you can run:

 ```bash
 meteor test-packages ./
 ```

-This will run a special app containing only a "test" version of your package.

-If using Mocha for your package's tests, you can run
+If you are using Mocha for your package's tests, you'll need to specify a `driver-package`.
+You'll need to run the following to start the Mocha [test driver package](testing.html#driver-packages):

 ```bash
 meteor test-packages ./ --driver-package meteortesting:mocha
 ```

-to start a Mocha [test driver package](testing.html#driver-packages).

 When your package starts in test mode, rather than loading the `onUse` block, Meteor loads the `onTest` block: